-These preliminary results on just two subjects point to interesting aspects for further research.
-We will look for differences in durations and $F_0$ changes in the utterances in our database.
-Furthermore the development of the vowel space over the different months in individual children is quite interesting as well.
+These results point to various interesting aspects for further research.
+We will look for differences in durations and F_0 changes in the utterances in our database, since differences between NH and HI children were found in earlier reseach (e.g. Van den Dikkenberg-Pot & Koopmans-van Beinum, 1997).
+Furthermore, the development of the vowel space over the different months in individual children is possibly quite interesting as well.
+Maybe we have to investigate the eigenvectors per child and per recording as well in order to check the amount of explained variance.